Michaux-Technology/Geco-Kanban/README.md

 Ask your questions, let us know about bugs...
 [Click here](https://github.com/Michaux-Technology/Geco-Kanban/discussions)

+## ✅ Setup

+Install your Mongodb server and create your collection with a name such as "Kanban".

+Install Node.js and npm.

+Configure your backend so that it can read this collection under :
+/backend/config.js

+Then configure your React.js frontend so that it can read your backend server:
+/frontend/config.jsx

+install the project in the command prompt : npm install

+Launch the backend under ./backend : node index.js

+Run the frontend under ./frontend : npm start

 ## ✅ Make a donation

 To obtain a license :